BP backs Shell in response to Platts on Brent reform

-LONDON BP Plc (BP.L) has supported aspects of a proposal made by Royal Dutch Shell (RDSa.L) over reforming the benchmark price assessment for Brent crude, rather than those of pricing agency Platts.
+LONDON, March 8 BP Plc has supported aspects of a proposal made by Royal Dutch Shell over reforming the benchmark price assessment for Brent crude, rather than those of pricing agency Platts.

 Oil companies and Platts want to boost the credibility of Brent, a benchmark for oil trade.
 Critics say cash Brent is prone to manipulation because it is based on dwindling supplies of four North Sea crudes, sometimes leading to higher prices.